Whether you are a new graduate or a seasoned professional, you understand and value the importance of continuing education in this profession.

 It is a great weapon in your arsenal for appropriate and effective interventions and exercises for the treatment of several overuse injuries.

 This certificate program is six courses in length and takes approximately 15 hours to complete.

 As a five-course series, the Healthcare Ethics, Law, Management, and Policy Series certificate program covers the ins and outs related to healthcare law, management, and administration.
 Medbridge Education suggests this program may be best for management or for clinicians responsible for their own practice.

-However, as a new graduate, this course is helpful for better understanding the paperwork and policies that largely impact treatment we provide.
-Decision making, malpractice, documentation, HIPPA, and reimbursement, are reviewed in this course along with several other important topics.
+However, as a new graduate, this course is helpful for better understanding the paperwork and policies that largely impact the treatment we provide.
+Decision-making, malpractice, documentation, HIPPA, and reimbursement, are reviewed in this course along with several other important topics.

 Certification is earned from 16 hours of courses.

 Post-concussion syndrome and mild traumatic brain injuries seem to be increasing in health discussion in recent years.
 The Concussion: Assessment and Medical Management certificate covers this in detail for newly minted occupational therapists.
 OTs have a crucial role in managing care for those with concussions and mild TBIs in the acute care setting.